 Conclusions During the weaning assessment, the purpose is to minimize both premature as well as delayed extubation.
 We found that diaphragmatic ultrasonography, in particular Δtdi%, is better than RSBI in predicting weaning outcomes.

 Visual complications represent common deficits following surgical or endovascular repair of paraclinoid aneurysms.
 Different etiologies should be investigated to prevent devastating consequences.
-Herein we present a point-of-care evaluation to investigate sudden visual loss after coiling of a paraclinoid aneurysms.
-A 20-year-old male were admitted for a sudden headache.
+Herein we present a point-of-care evaluation to investigate sudden visual loss after coiling of paraclinoid aneurysms.
+A 20-year-old male was admitted for a sudden headache.
 Head computed tomography showed a subarachnoid hemorrhage and subsequent angiography revealed a 9-mm left supraclinoid aneurysm of the internal carotid artery treated with endovascular coil embolization.
-Thirty minutes after intensive care unit admission the patient reported a left amaurosis.
-To exclude secondary etiologies an immediate evaluation with point-of-care devices (color-doppler and B-mode ultrasound and automated pupillometry) were performed.
+Thirty minutes after intensive care unit admission, the patient reported a left amaurosis.
+To exclude secondary etiologies, an immediate evaluation with point-of-care devices (color-doppler and B-mode ultrasound and automated pupillometry) was performed.
 Sonographic evaluations were negative for ischemic/thrombotic events and neurologic pupil index within physiological ranges provide evidence of third cranial nerve responsiveness.
-The symptomatology resolved progressively over 120 minutes with low-dose steroid therapy, 30° head-of-bed elevation and blood pressure management.
+The symptomatology resolved progressively over 120 minutes with low-dose steroid therapy, 30° head-of-bed elevation, and blood pressure management.
 Visual deficits can occur after endovascular procedure and should be investigated.
-Suspected visual loss is a neurological emergency that deserve a prompt evaluation.
-Ultrasound and automated pupillometry have proved to be an effective, rapid, reliable and non-invasive combination for a clinical decision-making strategy in the management of post-procedural acute visual deficits.
+Suspected visual loss is a neurological emergency that deserves a prompt evaluation.
+Ultrasound and automated pupillometry have proved to be an effective, rapid, reliable, and non-invasive combination for a clinical decision-making strategy in the management of post-procedural acute visual deficits.

 This review article shows the potential of lung ultrasound in the critically ill (LUCI) to study lung sliding and describes the optimal equipment for its assessment.
 Then, it analyses the integration of lung sliding within lung ultrasound then whole body critical ultrasound.
 It describes the place of lung sliding in the BLUE-protocol (bedside lung ultrasound in emergency) (lung and venous ultrasound for diagnosing acute respiratory failure), the FALLS-protocol (fluid administration limited by lung sonography) (the role of lung sliding in circulatory failure), and the SESAME-protocol (sequential assessment of sonography assessing mechanism or origin of severe shock of indistinct cause) (whole body ultrasound in cardiac arrest).
 In the LUCIFLR project (LUCI favoring limitation of radiations), the consideration of lung sliding allows drastic reduction in irradiation and costs.
 In conclusion, lung sliding is proposed as a gold standard for indicating the presence of the lung at the chest wall and its correct expansion.